 At its heart is the beautiful Smetana Concert Hall, home to the Czech National Symphony Orchestra.
 But it was its exuberant Art Nouveau restaurants and bar that really caught our attention.

-But the real standout was the elegant restaurant Francouzska, a veritable dining museum of Art Nouveau exuberance, serving French, Czech and International cuisine.
-In Prague in the winter you’ll usually have no trouble getting a table.
+Its real standout is the elegant restaurant Francouzska (now the Municipal House Restaurant), a veritable dining museum of Art Nouveau exuberance, serving French, Czech and international cuisine.
+It was another good reason to visit Prague in the winter, since you’ll usually have no trouble getting a table there in off-season.

-Municipal House was another of Prague’s incredibly beautiful buildings, and there were many.
+Municipal House was another of Prague’s magnificent buildings, and there were many.
 And many more we did not see.

 Prague’s Vltava River takes center stage in the summer months.
 Bisecting the city beneath Prague Castle, it flows beneath the Charles Bridge and is the site for many summer events.
 Many people also enjoy the river, and the views from it, by taking a river cruise in Prague.